 N4LMC – Lookout Mountain Amateur Radio Community

 Are we a club?
 That depends on how you see things.
 We are a club by ARRL / FCC definition.
-We do meet the minimum requirements and the N4LMC call sign is a “club call”.
+We do meet the minimum requirements and the N4LMC and KO4GVX call signs are “club calls”.
 Beyond that, no we are not.
 We do not have paid members, we are a group of people who care about growing Amateur Radio, especially the digital modes and helping our community by utilizing our hobby!

 Our website offers a wide variety of information.
 New information and resources are being updated and/or added all the time.
 Take a look at the Main Menu and just drill down through all of the choices to check out what we have to offer.